DanielPollithy/danielpollithy.github.io/_posts/2018-03-26-support-vector-machine.md

 I use the same data set as in my last [post](http://blog.pollithy.com/python/numpy/scikit/svm-compared-to-decision-tree) which is a list of days (weekday, day of the month, month) from the last years labeled with 1 or 0 depending on whether I went to work on that particular day or not.

+**Objective:** Train a model that can discriminate weekdays from days of the weekend (see the last post for more details).

 ## Support Vector Machine

 ![Svm_max_sep_hyperplane_with_margin.png]({{site.baseurl}}/images/Svm_max_sep_hyperplane_with_margin.png)